OSU-CS362-F16/362Exercises/templates/project/README.md

 other teams, split, etc. and you are responsible for choosing a single proposal for the team.

+Each team should create a new Github repository using the following steps.

+***Form a team before attempting this process - the process cannot be repeated***

+1) One person from each team should visit the (https://classroom.github.com/group-assignment-invitations/319b5fd01dc933c2179dda2a6608999f) [following Github link] and create a new team using their ONID name
+2) All team members should follow the link and join the team created by the first member.

+If all goes well, you should end up with a new repository accessible by all team members.
+If you make a mistake, you'll have to manually add each member to the team via Github.

-The project proposal should be submitted as link to a team Github repository (create this yourself) containing a `README.md` containing the following information
+The project proposal should be submitted in Canvas as a link to your repository.
+The repository should consist of the a `README.md` containing the following information and code from the project.
+Guidelines:

 * **All members' names at the top of the file**

+* For option a) - add the files provided on Canvas to your repository

 * For option b) - please include a link to the project's homepage (if available) and add a copy of the code to be tested to your repository